doctest/doctest/scripts/random_dev_notes.md

 make a test where we exit due to an exception but re-enter the test case because of other subcases

-rework the reentering of test cases and the reporting
+the mutex

+the registration...?

+skipped?
+expectedFailures?

+decorators

 give credit to Catch for the XML reporter

-log the "randomness" for example in the xml output name of binary in the doctest tag?
+log the "randomness" for example in the xml output
+    also filters and options!
+    also in the console reporter!
+name of binary in the doctest tag?